sfernana/FCCDIRAC/README.md

 WARNING : Your results are not getting back to your submitted working directory when the job finish, they are stored :

--	in the DIRAC database if results are smaller than 10 MO
+-	in the DIRAC database if results are smaller than 10 Mb
--	in the DIRAC catalog file if results are bigger than 10 MO
+-	in the DIRAC catalog file if results are bigger than 10 Mb

 The same politic is applied for the inputs data.